hovhannes-margaryan/mda_project_what_makes_a_great_speech/README.md

 The created dataset
 with all the features can also be downloaded from the link above to avoid waiting for the creation in the notebook.
-The dataset should be placed in the resources' folder.
+The dataset should be placed in the resources folder.

 # Structure of the Directory